cimm/omabox/readme.md

 ### 4. Brightness

 The brightness script uses a hard-coded (for now) latitude and longitude to detect if it’s daytime.
-If so it increases the brightness of the screen to 90 (maximum is 255).
+If so, it increases the brightness of the screen to 90 (maximum is 255).
 After sunset, it drops the brightness to 20.
-Since snaps are confined and this script needs access to a system file you need to manually grant permissions by connecting the `display-control` plug (see above).
+Since snaps are confined, and this script needs access to a system file you need to manually grant permissions by connecting the `display-control` plug (see above).

 ## FAQ